jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-state-guide.md

 > Do not set this property when writing objects in your Predefined Config as it will be set by AdapTable at run-tine when the Predefined Config is first read

+If [Team Sharing](./adaptable-team-sharing-guide.md) is enabled, then any Adaptable Object can easily be shared - at run-time - between colleagues.

 ### Bespoke State

 The [Application State](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_applicationstate_.applicationstate.html) property of Predefined Config contains an `ApplicationDataEntries` array.